-We established the LESS CO2 Programme in 2010 in response to requests from schools for practical, hands-on mentoring to help them make the changes they need to reduce their energy bills and to help build a low-carbon future.
+We established the LESS CO2 programme in 2010 in response to requests from schools for practical, hands-on support to help them make the changes they need to reduce their energy bills and to help build a low-carbon future.

 How the programme works

-Each year-long scheme includes four workshops covering various aspects of energy saving, from recording meter readings to monitoring energy use, developing new policies and practices and exploring carbon-saving options.
+Each year-long scheme includes four workshops covering various aspects of energy saving, from recording meter readings to monitoring energy use, behaviour change for staff and students, and incorporating sustainability into the curriculum.
 As well as the workshops, participants also receive:

 - mentoring from Ashden Award-winning schools